 He chuckled and kissed her again, kept her moving in the dance.
 “Soon.
 Thought I’d watch you fly over the edge first.”

-Then he dipped his finger inside the material and brushed his finger over her curls slowly.
+Then he dipped his finger inside the material and brushed it over her curls slowly.
 When he finally reached his finger inside her, he had to tighten his grip on her waist to keep her upright.

 Her trust in him to give her pleasure and to keep her safe continued to astound him.
 This woman didn’t trust easily or often and her belief in him blew him away.